AlldredgeCraigSeniorProjectTeam/oral-history/README.md

 ### Summary
 This is the senior project repo of Jake Alldredge and Daniel Craig.
 Our objective is to make an Amazon Alexa skill that interfaces with FamilySearch to collect and upload oral histories via Amazon Echo devices.

-The oral-history will be the portion of our project that interacts with Alexa directly.
-User will dictate an oral history which Alexa will then record and upload to FamilySearch.

 # Our Stack
- - Node.js
- - Python
+ - Python and Pip
- - Amazon Echo Dot (2nd Gen)
+ - Amazon Echo Dot
  - Amazon Web Services (AWS)
    - AWS Lambda
-   - Alexa and Amazon Lex
+   - Alexa
  - Family Search APIs
  - Travis CI